user4815162342/stew-cli/manual.md

--   `graph references [docpath] <string>`: Creates a graphml file out of the specified document, or all documents in the project, with connections between documents that reference each other.   -   `graph tree [docpath]
+-   `graph references [docpath] <string>`: Creates a graphml file out of the specified document, or all documents in the project, with connections between documents that reference each other.
+-   `graph tree [docpath]
     <string>`: Creates a graphml file out of the specified document, or all
     documents in the project, with connections between documents that follow or precede each other.
 In the graph, folder documents are considered to precede their contents, and to follow the contents of preceding folder documents.
     These relationships are maintained using the "port" elements in the graphml document.
+There is no equivalent applyGraph for this, as such a command would involve moving files around in directories.
+-   `applyGraph
-There is no equivalent applyGraph for this, as such a command would involve moving files around in directories.   -   `applyGraph references <string>`: Reads a reference graph and applies it's changes to the references properties of the documents.
-All references will be overwritten, so backups are suggested before you try this for the first few times.  -   `tree [docpath] <string>`: Creates a text file which visualizes the file tree of the project or the specified document, including  synopsis and file tags.   -   `publish [docpath] <string>`: Creates a publishable directory of files.
-Iterates recursively through all of the documents in the specified  document, or in the project.
-If the document has a publish property  set to true, the document will be copied to the directory with a similar name, but with a prefix indicating the order it is to be  listed in.
+    references <string>`: Reads a reference graph and applies it's changes to the references properties of the documents.
+All references will be overwritten, so backups are suggested before you try this for the first few times.
+-   `tree [docpath] <string>`: Creates a text file which visualizes the file tree of the project or the specified document, including  synopsis and file tags.
+-   `publish [<docpath> <string> <boolean>]`: Combines and compiles publishable files, including the specified document, into a single file.
+The second parameter is the location of the output file.
+By default, it is created in a 'published' directory, with a timestamp.
+If you wish to specify the format of the output, you must specify an output filename, otherwise it uses the `defaultDocExtension` property of stew.
+There are a number of configuration parameters which allow you to specify whether and how to include a title for documents, based on their category.
+This command requires `pandoc` to be installed on your system, and `libreoffice` if any of the documents to be published are word processor files.